Hourly Rate

 $50/Hour FAQ

-$50 an hour equals $104,000 per year working full-time (40 hours/week, 52 weeks).
-This is the gross annual salary before any taxes or deductions.
+$50 an hour equals $104,000 per year based on full-time work of 40 hours per week for 52 weeks.
+This is gross income before federal, state, and local taxes or any other deductions are applied.